• facebook

 It is not the School’s responsibility that a student who spends money in breach of the uniform code has to further spend more money in order to remove or correct this item.
 It is advisable that students and parents contact Administration to see whether the item is permitted before having the procedure.

 The Principal, Heads of School and Assistant Heads of School have the final word on uniform.
-Students who continually disregard the School rules on uniform, including wearing the uniform inappropriately, will be:
+Non-compliance with these uniform requirements may result in:

 UNIFORM REQUIREMENTS